Biometric fingerprint scanners

 database.
 How does this happen?

-There are two main ways of scanning fingers.
+There are two three ways of scanning fingers.
 An optical scanner

 works by shining a bright light over your fingerprint and taking what